Marvin Egho: Club career

 Egho started his career at SV Donau Wien.
 After playing at FC Stadlau, SC Obersiebenbrunn, SC Wiener Neustadt and FK Austria Wien, he went to SR Donaufeld Wien in 2011.
 In 2013, he moved to SK Rapid Wien, where he only played for the reserves.
 In 2014, Egho moved to Austrian Football Bundesliga club FC Admira Wacker Mödling.
 He made his Bundesliga and professional debut on the first matchday of the 2014–15 season against Wolfsberger AC.
 In January 2016, he returned to his youth club SC Wiener Neustadt on loan until the end of the season.

 For the 2016–17 season he moved to SV Ried, where he signed a three-year contract.

 After suffering from the Bundesliga with Ried, Egho moved to Slovakian side Spartak Trnava for the 2017–18 season, where he signed a two-year contract.
+He scored the winning goal in a 2–0 win over Dunajská Streda, subsequently securing the title for Spartak.

 In August 2018, Egho moved to Danish Superliga club Randers FC.
+After six years in Randers, it was confirmed on April 9, 2024 that Egho from the upcoming season moved to the Danish 1st Division club AC Horsens on a three-year contract.
+After not being part of the squad since March, Horsens confirmed on 22 May 2025 that the two parties had mutually agreed to terminate the contract early.

+In July 2025, Egho joined Danish 1st Division club Hvidovre IF.